 If you only have 3-4 days in Fiji

-You can join a shorter island-hopping adventure with Awesome Adventure Fiji like the inclusive package ‘Tropical Tempter’ (4 days/3 nights) or the Mini adventure package ‘Short& Shark’ (3 days/2nights) which allows you to visit 2 islands in the region of the Mamanucas and Yasawas islands.
+You can join a shorter island-hopping adventure with Awesome Adventure Fiji like the inclusive package ‘Tropical Tempter’ (4 days/3 nights).
+Or the Mini adventure package ‘Short& Shark’ (3 days/2nights) allows you to visit 2 islands in the Mamanucas and Yasawas islands.

 Do you like this article?
 Pin it on Pinterest!

 Thanks to Awesome Adventure Fiji for hosting me on my Fiji itinerary.
 As always, my experience and my opinion are honest and authentic & based on my personal experience.